SouthGreenPlatform/VcfHunter/README.md

  A folder, by default ***step3*** that contains a **\_ratio.tab.gz** file (one per genetic group).
 If the folder already exists, it will not be erased.
 <br><br>

+### convertForIdeo.py

+This program convert outputs from ***PaintArp*** or ***vcf2linear*** to inputs for GEMO (https://github.com/SouthGreenPlatform/GeMo).

+*Options:*

+  --name: The name of the accession.
+It corresponds to a pattern that will be searched to look for files.
+  --dir: The directory that contained the accession.
+  --col: A color file that will be used to paint accessions
+  --size: A file containing chromosome size.
+2 columns are required: col1 : chromosome name, col2 : chromosome size
+  --plo: The ploidy of studied individual.
+[Default: 2]
+  --chro: List of chromosomes to draw separated by ",".
+If omitted, all chromosomes will be drawn.
+[Default: all]
+  --prefix: Prefix for the output files

+*Output:*

+ **\_ideo.tab:** A file that contained block determined with GEMO's algorithm with default parameters (parametric approach).\
+ **\_ideoProb.tab:** A file that contained blocks determined by ***PaintArp*** (probalistic approach).\
+ **\_chrom.tab:** A file that contained information required to draw chromosomes.\
+ **\_color.tab:** A file that contained color information that could be used to draw blocks with custom color.
+<br><br>